-Technical Abstract: The technical abstract should include a brief program objective and effort description.
+Technical Abstract: The technical abstract should include a brief program objective/effort description.
 Technical abstracts are submitted to the Office of the Secretary of Defense (OSD) for publication.
-Therefore, they shall not contain proprietary or classified information.
-The term "Component" on the Cover Sheet refers to the soliciting AF organization, i.e., AFWERX.
+They shall not contain proprietary or classified information.
+The term "Component" on the Cover Sheet refers to the soliciting AF organization, i.e., AFWERX or AFLCMC.